It4innovations/shiny-bpg/README.md

 ## Introduction

 To understand the terms of data analysis, or to learn a specific programming language (R in this case), can be difficult for many people.
-Thus, to provide a single application, which is user-friendly with added visualisations of the results could be very useful.
+Providing a single user-friendly application containing visualisations of the results might be very useful.
 To do so, it is important to put together requirements for such application.
-You have to ask yourself (or your customer), which unit it will be running on (cloud server, user laptop, mobile, ...), how big data sets you will be processing, or what features/functions to operate with you will need, and so on.
+You have to ask yourself (or your customer), which unit it will be running on (cloud server, user laptop, mobile, ...), how big data sets you will be processing, or what features or functions you will need, and so on.
 Keep in mind, that requirements can change during the time based on the user feedback.
-Moreover, its better to start with a simple application and gradually adding new functionalites rather than planning and implementing whole application at once.
-So, implement individual functions as the individual modules, which can be simply modified in, added to or removed from the application.
+Moreover, it is better to start with a simple application and gradually add new functionalities rather than plan and implement whole application at once.
+Therefore, the recommendation is to implement individual functions as standalone modules.
+The modules can then be simply modified, added, or removed from the application.
 Further, to obtain some user feedback on the application, a mock-up design has to be created.
 The mock-up design helps you to ensure that the application satisfies all the specified requirements during the process.
 It also helps to check, if there is something missing in the app, if the app is understandable, or it is easy to work with.
 You can also realise that application contains features which are not necessarry for the whole software, and can be removed.

 ## Developing process

 The developing process can be summarised as follows:

 * define requirements for the application,
-* create mockup design,
+* create mock-up design,
 * select suitable technology (packages, tools),
 * create project enviroment (implement R base codes, move the codes to the application, use version control, create tests for the application, user testing, etc.)
-* if everything is OK, deploy the app.
+* if everything is all right, deploy the app.

 With this process at hand, you will be able to deploy the app without any further problems.
-If there will be some bugs or the requirements will be updated, just update the design, the codes, and build app again.
+If there are some bugs, or the requirements are updated, just update the design, the codes, and build app again.
 In the text below, example of developing a simple "Shiny app" is provided.
 Also, brief summaries of R packages suitable for building the Shiny app are contained in the text.

 ### Requirements

-The requirements are the foundation either of all softwares or all applications, which are being developed around the world.
+The requirements are integral part of all the softwares and applications, which are being developed around the world.
 It is the very first step to make clear what are your needs.
 You have to specify the requirements on the software, or you have to ask your customer about them, at the very beginning of the development process.
 For example, consider the situation, in which you have to create following application:

 * the application has to run either on Windows OS, Linux OS, or macOS, i.e. on notebook or desktop PC (R language is cross-platform!),
 * the user will work with own datasets (upload dataset, tidy dataset, show dataset, etc.),
 * the user will want to plot some dataset summaries,
 * the user will need some clustering methods,
-* also an authentication to the app will be needed (possibility using restricted data).
+* also an authentication to the app will be needed (for restricted data).

-If the list of requirements exists, you can start to develope the application.
-It is a good habit to implement funcionalities at R itself, at first.
+If the list of requirements exists, you can start developing the application.
+Since the Shiny serves as extension for R to create application using R code, it is a good habit to implement funcionalities at R itself and test them, at first.
 Then, move these functions, or modules, into the Shiny app.
-While moving into the Shiny app, you have to think about a mockup design of the application, i.e. how to put all the features together and connect them to a user interface.
+While moving into the Shiny app, you have to think about a mock-up design of the application, i.e. how to put all the features together and connect them to a user interface.

-### Mockup design
+### Mock-up design

-The mockup design is being created to provide a better idea of the graphical user iterface.
-Such a design helps you to realise:
+The mock-up design is being created to provide a better idea of the graphical user iterface.
+The draft version helps you realise:

 * what inputs are needed, and in which format (numeric, character, dataframe, ...),
 * what outputs will be produced, and in which format (numeric, character, dataframe, ...),